BryceVerberne/CSC240/Prolog Projects/Genealogy/README.md

 ## Usage

-1. Install a Prolog interpreter, such as [SWI-Prolog](https://www.swi-prolog.org/).
+1. Ensure you have a compatible Prolog interpreter installed on your system (e.g. [SWI-Prolog](https://www.swi-prolog.org/Download.html)).
-2. Load the genealogy program into the Prolog interpreter.
+2. Load the `family.pl` program into the Prolog interpreter.
 3. Query the knowledge base to explore relationships and properties of the Amarna Family Tree members.

 ## Facts